octopus-network/omnity-port-solidity/README.md

 * `tokenId`: The token id of the token to be transported.
 * `receiver`: The receiver of the tokens to be transported.
 Which is an address or identifier in the execution chain.
 * `amount`: The amount of the tokens to be transported.
+* `channelId`: Optional.
+The channel ID to which a portion of the fee may be distributed.
 * `memo`: Optional.
 The extra information to transport to corresponding execution chain.

 The caller must attach the fee (in `ETH`) for the transport request.
 The necessary fee for certain settlement chain is managed in this contract.